expenture/Expense/README.md

 ##### Updating The Transaction Category Set

 To update the category set, just send a `PUT` request to `/me/transaction_category_set` with the whole updated data in the request body.
 The request body format is same as the returned data of `GET /me/transaction_category_set`.
-To delete a category, just ignore it in the request.
-To rename or change the `hide` status of a category, update the object with the same `code`.
-To create a new category, generate a `code` for that category, and add it to the object with the `code` as the key.

 ```http
 PUT /me/transaction_category_set